xuanhuyen3011/xuanhuyen3011.github.io/_pages/about.md

 🔸 With a Master's degree in IT, focusing on data analytics and engineering, I'm well-prepared to navigate the dynamic world of technology.
 Currently, I'm making a shift from my successful journey in recruitment to dive headfirst into the fascinating field of IT.
 This transition brings with it a new perspective and an eagerness to embrace fresh challenges.

 🔸 When I'm not immersed in code or data, you'll often find me hitting the gym, where I find both physical and mental rejuvenation.
-I'm also a sucker for binge-watching TV shows like "Physical 100" and "The Mentalist," drawn to their mix of intrigue and excitement.
+I'm also quite the fan of binge-watching TV shows like "Physical 100" and "The Mentalist," drawn to their mix of intrigue and excitement.

 🔸 Beyond that, I'm all about quality time with friends, whether it's exploring new hiking trails or simply hanging out and enjoying good company.
 With a passion for fitness, technology, and adventure, I'm ready to bring my unique blend of skills and interests to the forefront of the IT world.